vineethkumarv/sv-wiki/Control-Flow.md

 with else -  else block statements execute.

 <img width="628" alt="uniqueif _withelsedrawio" src="https://user-images.githubusercontent.com/110443268/188623218-c453b9eb-110f-4f39-ba22-28506ec1493d.png">

-                           fig -5 : with else unique if flow chart
+                           fig -6: with else unique if flow chart

 Example -

- Below example shows the execution of a set of statements inside the else block.
+ The below example shows the execution of a set of statements inside the else block.
 Here, the variable is money, and the value assigned to the variable is 900.
 First conditional statements unique if will be false because money is less than 1000.
-Then, the compiler will check the else if condition and again condition becomes false.
+Then, the compiler will check the else if condition, and again condition becomes false.
 Then, the compiler at last will execute the else block.
 The output will be the set of statements inside the else block.

 **Code snippet**